srizon/token-inspector/OPTIMIZATION_NOTES.md

-# DS-Lint Performance Optimizations
+# Token Inspector Performance Optimizations

 ## Overview
-The DS-Lint extension has been optimized to significantly improve scanning performance while maintaining all existing features and functionalities.
+The Token Inspector extension has been optimized to significantly improve scanning performance while maintaining all existing features and functionalities.

 ## Performance Issues Identified